Nice to meet you.

 Transformers can translate multiple text sequences together, unlike existing neural networks such as recurrent neural networks (RNNs), gated RNNs, and long short-term memory (LSTMs).
 This ability is derived from an underlying “attention mechanism” that prompts the model to tend to important parts of the input statement and leverage the data to generate a response.

 A transformer can be monolingual or multilingual, depending on the input sequence you feed.
 It analyzes text by remembering the memory locations of older words.
 All the words in the sequence are processed at once, and relationships are established between words to determine the output sentence.
-For this reason, transformers are highly parallelizable and can execute multiple lines of code.
+For this reason, transformers are highly parallelizable and can execute multiple lines of content.

 Mainly used for language translation and text summarization, transformers can scan words and sentences with a clever eye.
 Artificial neural networks shot out of the gate as the new phenomenon that solved critical problems like computer vision and object detection.
 The introduction of transformers applied the same intelligence in language translation and generation.